manpagez: man pages & more

 CURLUPART_URL

-When asked to return the full URL, curl_url_get(3) will return a
+When asked to return the full URL, curl_url_get(3) returns a

-normalized and possibly cleaned up version of what was previously
+normalized and possibly cleaned up version using all available

 We advise using the CURLU_PUNYCODE option to get the URL as

-"normalized" as possible since IDN allows host names to be written
+"normalized" as possible since IDN allows hostnames to be

 CURLUPART_SCHEME